What is proof of funds (POF) in real estate?

 A preapproval letter and a proof of funds letter are not the same.
 A preapproval letter is a document stating that a lender will provide a buyer with a loan.
 In contrast, a POF letter states that a buyer has funds available to pay for the costs associated with the purchase of a home.

-The next step is for the buyer to get preapproved.
-They provide more information, such as a bank statement and pay stubs, and the lender will do a hard credit check to investigate the buyer’s debt and credit scenario.
+To get preapproved, lenders verify a buyer’s financial information, like bank statements and pay stubs, and do a hard credit check.
 For example, after you apply to Rocket Mortgage®, an underwriter will take a closer look at your assets and financial documentation to decide what kind of mortgage loan you qualify for.
 To make sure you send in all the required information, you can use a mortgage approval checklist when submitting your application.

 Sellers will ask for POF in addition to a preapproval or prequalification when they want to see evidence that a buyer has enough money to cover closing costs and their down payment.
 Sellers may also require a POF even if a bank or lender does not require it to approve you for a mortgage.
 So, keep in mind that it’s a good idea to have a POF no matter what.